YestinYang/YestinYang.github.io/_posts/2017-05-26-Microsoft-2-Querying-Data-with-Transact-SQL.md

     - `CASE` , like `if-else` in python

       - ```sql
-        /* Select Name, and then go to the other column if SellEndDate is NULL, then output On Sale (can use ISNULL function), otherwise Discontinued, in SalesStatus column */
+        /* Select Name, and then go to the other column: if SellEndDate is NULL, then output On Sale (can use ISNULL function), otherwise Discontinued, in SalesStatus column */
         SELECT Name,
         	CASE
         		WHEN SellEndDate IS NULL THEN 'On Sale'